ShapeOfMatter/Hello-Java/README.md

 The DB file will be created locally.

+# TODO:
-TODO: use prepared statements so we're not wide open to injection attacks :)
+- use prepared statements so we're not wide open to injection attacks :)
+- Add some formal testing.
+- Learn modern best practice and coding standards for basically everything.
+- Comment the code.
+-